Sympathy for the Devil (2023 film): Plot

 The passenger gets more and more unhinged the longer they talk.
 He seems to know David, thinking he’s someone else, and knows he’s lying about his personal life.
 He demands to know the truth, but David doesn’t know what he’s talking about.
 After more denial, the passenger snaps, shoots up the diner, and sets it on fire while David calls the cops then runs outside.

 In the parking lot, the passenger continues his story.
-He reveals that he was the bookkeeper and his wife walked in on the murder done by Jacob Sullivan.
+He reveals that he was the bookkeeper and his wife walked in on the murder committed by Jacob Sullivan.
 David and the passenger then fight, with the passenger again gaining the upper hand.
 They return to the car to continue the journey.

 The passenger tells David that a man named James Levine called him.
 Levine was a man who “fixes things” and told him that his wife, being a witness, was a liability.
 While the passenger was away from home, Levine burned his house down, killing his wife and daughter.
 The passenger believes that David is, in fact, James, and demands he “say the words out loud”.
 Dead-eyed, David reveals the truth: “Sullivan ordered the hit.”

 David then veers off the road, crashing the car, and fatally wounding the passenger.
 Cops arrive at the scene as the passenger crawls out but David shoots and kills both of them.

 With the passenger dying, David, really James Levine, finally reveals the whole truth about himself: he was responsible for the death of the passenger's wife and daughter.
 However, the daughter was collateral damage and he feels God punished him for that by “taking” his first born.
 The passenger listens to the confession, unable to speak as he coughs up blood and weeps, and James presses his forearm to his throat, strangling him to death.

 Afterwards, James wipes his fingerprints from the gun and puts it in the passenger's hand to frame him for the cops’ murder.
 As more cops arrive, James finds the Ace of Spades cards amongst the wreckage and pockets it.
 Listening to a voicemail, he learns his wife gave birth to a daughter that has his eyes.
 He smiles, stands, and walks to the cops feigning innocence.